-The effectiveness of the policy will be through on-going pupil voice opportunities to assess the levels of bullying within the school.
+The effectiveness of the policy will be monitored by carrying out a questionnaire once a year (pupil/parent surveys), to assess the levels of bullying within the school.

 Class teachers will share their anti-bullying logs with the head teacher at least annually and this will be reported to the governing body.